Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Discussion

 \section{Discussion}

-Our empirical study shows that the underlying model class (e.g., neural network vs. tree-based ensembles) has first-order impact on robustness across different tasks, despite being frequently overlooked in the design of robust algorithms. e.g., algorithm design in DRO largely focuses on new ambiguity sets (\Cref{subsec:lr-empirical}).
-Indeed, in \Cref{sec:alg_intervention} we note that even a careful ambiguity set modeling for SVM at most achieves performance on par with a regular tree-based ensemble method.
-It is evident that a refined robust algorithm alone cannot overcome the difference between model classes, and future algorithmic development must focus on integrating both dimensions.
+\wty{We acknowledge several limitations of our study.
+First, our empirical findings are necessarily bounded by the specific datasets and application domains we examine, though we demonstrate consistency across diverse prediction tasks spanning socioeconomic, transportation, and safety-critical applications.
+Second, while our distribution shifts represent a different class from those typically studied in the DRO literature, they necessarily occupy a position on the spectrum between controlled feature perturbations and entirely naturalistic deployment scenarios.
+Finally, our data-driven modeling approach requires some target domain data to be effective, limiting applicability in scenarios where target distributions are completely unknown.}

-Our study leaves many open directions.
-Our case studies are necessarily abridged and preliminary, and we note that the feature-based modeling we explore is just one approach to setting the ambiguity set.
+Our study also leaves many open directions.
+Our case studies are necessarily preliminary, and the feature-based modeling we explore is just one approach to setting the ambiguity set.
 Other approaches consider the relationship between continuous and category-feature effects to improve DRO model performance \citep{belbasi2023s} and classification trees robust to general distribution shift \citep{justin2023learning}.
-Our benchmark only includes tabular datasets from particular domains and expanding the scope of the datasets (e.g., medicine or those involving feature embeddings) may highlight different types of distribution shifts.
+Our benchmark only includes tabular datasets from particular domains and expanding the scope of the datasets (e.g., medicine or those involving feature embeddings) may reveal different types of distribution shifts.
 On the algorithmic interventions side, our design of ambiguity sets based on a subset of features is still preliminary and more refined ambiguity sets incorporating domain knowledge are expected to be developed.
-On the data-based intervention side, our (oracle) region-identification algorithm requires some target data to identify regions with large $Y|X$-shifts and cannot be used in cases where the target distribution is completely unknown.
+On the data-based intervention side, our region-identification algorithm requires some target data to identify regions with large $Y|X$-shifts and cannot be used where the target distribution is completely unknown.

+\wty{Despite these limitations, we believe this work provides a meaningful foundation for empirically grounded approaches to distributionally robust learning.
+By highlighting the gap between theoretical assumptions and empirical realities, we hope to inspire the development of more practical and effective robust learning methods that acknowledge the complexity of distribution shifts.}

 \appendixpage

 \startcontents[sections] \printcontents[sections]{l}{1}{ }